pronamic/wp-pronamic-client/readme.txt

 == Changelog ==

+= 1.8.5 =
+*   Updated Adminer to 4.8.1 for MySQL and English only.
+*   Added dkimvalidator.com to email testing tools.
+*   Patched Bootstrap `3.3` to version `3.3.7` due to jQuery 3 support (https://github.com/twbs/bootstrap/releases/tag/v3.3.7).

 = 1.8.4 =
 *	Fixed PHP warning `array_merge(): Expected parameter 2 to be an array, null given`.